Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Results

 and,

-Due to CP conservation, which has been explained previously, $70 \times 70$ matrix leads to $50 \times 50$ and $20 \times 20$ block diagonal form.
+Due to CP conservation (which has been explained previously) the $70 \times 70$ matrix will have $50 \times 50$ and $20 \times 20$ block diagonal form.
 So the eigenvalues of these matrices can be separately analyzed as functions of BLT parameters.
 The $50 \times 50$ charge neutral matrix can be written as

 where, $\mathcal{M}^{(1)}_{NC, 50\times 50 }$ matrix can have eigenvalues $\lambda 1_{la}~(la=1,\ldots,50)$.
 Other charge neutral matrix $\mathcal{M}^{(2)}_{NC, 20\times 20 }$ has eigenvalues $\lambda 2_{lb}~(lb=1,\ldots,20)$.
 General form of matrix elements are given in APPENDIX E.